ax-zyoutz/insightconnect-workflows/workflows/IDR_Alert_Routing_with_Microsoft_Teams/help.md

 There are five parameters you will need to configure in order to complete setup of your workflow:

-* Team Name: The Microsoft Teams team name in your environment where the workflow should be triggered and respond
+* **Team Name**: The Microsoft Teams team name in your environment where the workflow should be triggered and respond
-* Channel Name - Normal Severity: The Microsoft Teams channel name in your environment where the workflow should be triggered and respond (the channel should exist in the aforementioned team) for normal severity alerts
+* **Channel Name - Normal Severity**: The Microsoft Teams channel name in your environment where the workflow should be triggered and respond (the channel should exist in the aforementioned team) for normal severity alerts
-* Channel Name - Critical Severity: The Microsoft Teams channel name in your environment where the workflow should be triggered and respond (the channel should exist in the aforementioned team) for critical severity alerts
+* **Channel Name - Critical Severity**: The Microsoft Teams channel name in your environment where the workflow should be triggered and respond (the channel should exist in the aforementioned team) for critical severity alerts
-* Search Base: The search base for group membership query e.g. DC=example,DC=com
+* **Search Base**: The search base for group membership query.
+For example, `DC=example,DC=com`
-* Group Name: The Active Directory group name
+* **Group Name**: The Active Directory group name.
+For example, `Domain Admins`.

 To begin, select "Parameters" either from the Workflow Control Panel or from the Builder to begin configuration.